MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

 ---
-title: Send Prometheus Mmetrics from Virtual Machines, Scale Sets, or Kubernetes Clusters to an Azure Monitor Workspace
+title: Send Prometheus Metrics from Virtual Machines, Scale Sets, or Kubernetes Clusters to an Azure Monitor Workspace
 description: Learn how to configure remote write to send data from self-managed Prometheus to Azure Monitor managed service for Prometheus.
 author: EdB-MSFT
 ms.author: edbaynash